 - Participant data should be entered/updated daily.
-Notwithstanding daily entry, all WIOA funded agencies must enter WIOA individual participant data into CalJOBSSM within 15 days from the date of service to ensure a common record, and where appropriate, a common exit is maintained at all times. - The data cannot be modified in the CalJOBSSM system more than 30 days in arrears. - After individual participant data is entered into CalJOBSSM, documents must be printed out and maintained in the participant's file.
+Notwithstanding daily entry, all WIOA funded agencies must enter WIOA individual participant data into CalJOBSSM within 30 days from the date of service to ensure a common record and where appropriate, a common exit is maintained at all times. - The data cannot be modified in the CalJOBSSM system more than 30 days in arrears. - Participant records, including all required WIOA forms and eligibility documentation, case notes, and supporting documentation for training activities, will be maintained in the participant's CalJOBSSM file.

-EDD Workforce Services Directive Number WSD13-11
+EDD Workforce Services Directive Number WSD 20-10